-Anticosti Project
+Anticosti project

-During the quarter, the Québec government confirmed its support for Anticosti's designation as a UNESCO World Heritage Site.
+During the first quarter of the fiscal year, the Québec government confirmed its support for Anticosti's designation as a UNESCO World Heritage Site.
 Following this announcement, the Québec government initiated negotiations with Pétrolia and its partners in Anticosti Hydrocarbons L.P. ("AHLP") with the aim of ending oil and natural gas exploration on Anticosti Island.
-Negotiations are still underway, however, and as at the date of this MD&A, no agreement has been reached between the Company and the Québec government.